DemmyJay-99/Color-Picker-with-React/README.md

 1. Fork the repo (or work in your local copy)
 2. Create a branch for your change
 3. Run and test changes locally with `npm run dev`
+4. Open a pull request describing your changes